-This bill would conform to that additional discharge provision relating to specified written agreements, the federal extensions, discharge indebtedness for related penalties and interest, and make legislative findings and declarations regarding the public purpose served by the bill
+This bill would conform to that additional discharge provision relating to specified written agreements, agreements and the federal extensions, extensions, some of which would be applied retroactively.
+The bill would discharge indebtedness for related penalties and interest, interest and would make legislative findings and declarations regarding the public purpose served by the bill.